 We already knew a long time ago that we needed something small and economical as a daily driver, but we started out with what we could afford (the conversion van in which we left our real estate), and have gradually evolved ever since.

-On June 1st, we made an appointment with dealership not far away.
+On June 1st, we made an appointment with a dealership not far away.
 They were the only ones that I found on the web whose web site and online application forms actually worked as they should, and they got back to me within a couple of hours.
 I told them what I was looking for, and they came up with a solution.
 We drove over there the next day.

 Our sales person had the vehicle all prepped for us and sitting in the first row when we arrived.
 All we had to do was finalize the paperwork, take a test drive, and we left with the vehicle that same day!
 That's how I like to do business!